-(Creating an enabling Environment)
+Creating an Enabling Growth Environment

-- ➤ Establishment of Construction Industry Development Board (CIDB) and PICC (Pakistan Institute of Cost and Contract) - Adoption of Pakistan Standard Bidding Documents (Under Preparation) by ADB & WB for all projects. - > Establishment of a Procurement Ombudsmen - > Setting up of a Construction Bank. - Developing and institutionalizing linkage between academia and industry to ensure relevance of curriculum - > Adequate time for project planning and design. - ➤ Import duties and sales tax on construction equipment & plant be reduced to zero for 10 years to help build capacity.
+- ➤ Establishment of Construction Industry Development Board (CIDB) and PICC (Pakistan Institute of Cost and Contract) - ➤ Adoption of Pakistan Standard Bidding Documents for procurement by ADB & WB on all projects. - > Establishment of a Procurement Ombudsmen - > Setting up of a Construction Bank. - > Developing and institutionalizing linkage between academia and industry to ensure relevance of curriculum - > Adequate time for project planning and design. - ➤ Import duties and sales tax on construction equipment & plant be reduced to zero for 10 years to help build capacity.

-- > Only fully funded projects be undertaken for peoples' welfare rather for political considerations - > Procurement on best cost rather than least cost basis. - > Development of small and medium industry stakeholders. - > Technical Capacity of Contractors to be enhanced through technical training which can be done through adding Technical staff to provisional sums on every project. - > Direct award of projects to SOE's without private sector competition be stopped. - ➤ Seminars and Awareness campaigns to be launched by PEC to change the present mindset from Us (Consultant /Client) Vs Them (Contractor) to Us (Client/Consultant/Contractor) Vs Project - > Indexation of project value must be incorporated either to the US \$ or to the price of major construction materials for pre-qualification purposes.
+- > Only fully funded projects be undertaken for peoples' welfare rather than for political considerations - > Procurement on best cost rather than least cost basis. - > Development of small and medium industry stakeholders. - > Technical Capacity of Contractors to be enhanced through technical training which can be done through adding Technical staff to provisional sums on every project. - ➤ Direct award of projects to SOE's without private sector competition be stopped-PPRA Rule 42(F). - ➤ Seminars and Awareness campaigns to be launched by PEC to change the present mindset from Us (Consultant / Client) Vs Them (Contractor) to Us (Client/Consultant/Contractor) Vs Project - ➤ Indexation of project value must be incorporated either to the US \$ or to the price of major construction materials for pre-qualification purposes.